clemson-cal/sailfish/tutorial/03-configuration.md

     }
 ```

-The decorator `@preset` tells the application that this function should be recognized as a preset.
-Running `sailfish doc presets` prints a list of the available presets.
-To invoke this preset, you would type on the command line `sailfish run sod`.
+The decorator `@preset` tells the application that this function should be
+recognized as a preset.
+Running `sailfish doc presets` prints a list of the
+available presets.
+To invoke this preset, you would type on the command line

-Now suppose that you want to reuse _most_ of a particular preset, or configuration file, but you want to override certain pieces of it.
-You have two options: (a) you can _chain_ the configuration files or (b) use command line flags.
-Option (a) is more general, since there is not a command line flag to control every possible configuration item.
-For example if you wanted to run the Sod problem but with higher resolution, you could put the following text in a second JSON file `res.json`
+`sailfish run sod`.

+Now suppose that you want to reuse _most_ of a particular preset, or
+configuration file, but you also want to override certain pieces of it.
+You
+have two options: (a) you can _chain_ the configuration files or (b) use
+command line flags.
+Option (a) is more general, since there is not a command
+line flag to control all the configuration items.
+For example if you wanted to
+run the Sod problem but with higher resolution, you could put the following
+text in a second JSON file `res.json`

 ```json
 {